B71 Sandoy: The Kit

 Although B71 is, and always has been, considered a small club, even by Faroese standards, it has, nonetheless, had its fair share of kits.
-Lately, there has almost been a new one every year, but there has also been a variety before this; some more loved than others, during B71 almost 40-year history.
+Lately, there has almost been a new one every year, but there has also been a variety before this; some more loved than others, during B71 almost forty-year history.

 The primary B71 kit is yellow and blue.
-B71 has never had a kit yet which didn't include either of these colours.
+Every B71 kit has included these colours.

 The first ever B71 kit was an all yellow jersey (except for the blue sleeves and neck-line), blue shorts and yellow socks.
-As B71 didn't have any sponsors during its humble beginnings, the only decorative item on the shirt was the crest.
-The yellow colour of the initial jerseys was also a considerably lighter shade, than they would be in later years.
+As B71 didn't have any sponsors during its beginnings, the only decorative item on the shirt was the crest.
+The yellow colour of the initial jerseys was also a considerably lighter shade than they would be in later years.

 During the 2007 season, B71's away kit was white, mixed with blue, resembling the Faroese flag.

 To mark the 2018 and a new modern approach for the club going forward, the kit was changed from the normal yellow shirt/blue shorts combination to an all-yellow kit.